Tools for success

 We have whole teams dedicated to help you succeed at Barclays.

-Business Analysts and Developers in Technology play crucial roles delivering innovation.
+Emerging Technologists and Developers in Technology play crucial roles delivering innovation.
 Take a closer look at how individuals in these roles work together to create solutions.

-Business Analysts and Developers go together like Ruby and Rails.
+Emerging Technologists and Developers go together like Ruby and Rails.
 They’re experts in their own fields, but when these great minds come together, they lay the groundwork for success.

 Developers build software using cutting-edge tools, programming languages and libraries.
 They engineer and design solutions that deliver for our clients at scale.